artdecocode/closure-stylesheets/documentary/index.md

 %NPM: closure-stylesheets%

-`closure-stylesheets` is A Fork Of Google Closure Stylesheets With Improvements.
+`closure-stylesheets` is A Node API to Closure Stylesheets.

 ```sh
 yarn add closure-stylesheets